satori-chatbots/user-simulator/README.md

 ## Usage

-In order to run the simulator, a specific chatbot should be deployed previously (i.e Taskyto, Rasa...).
+In order to run the simulator, a specific chatbot should be deployed previously (i.e. Taskyto, Rasa...).

 The script "autorun.py" contains the functions to load the user simulator profile, start a conversation with the chatbot and save this conversation and its configuration parámeters.
 The user simulator profile is stored in yaml files,